nlmixr2 defaults controls for nls

 only when numerical derivatives are used:

-indicating if central differences should be employed, i.e.,numericDeriv(*, central=TRUE)
+logicalindicating if central differences should be employed, i.e.,numericDeriv(*, central=TRUE)be used.- algorithm

 character string specifying the algorithm to use.
 The default algorithm is a Gauss-Newton algorithm.
 Other possible values are